blaezec/stm32f4/adafruitTFTLDCport/README.txt

 would work with avr µControllers (read: arduino).
 Bummer it's hardwired that way, it could be 2X as fast with the stm32f4, than it is w/ 8 bit data bus.

 You can use D[0:7] if you want, it seems to work.
-But LED5 and LED6 or on pins FSMC D0 and D1 and the signal is a bit droopy because of that.
+But LED5 and LED6 are on pins FSMC D0 and D1 and the signal is a bit droopy because of that.
 To use D[0:7], go into TFTLCD.c, line 870 or so, (/********************************** low level readwrite interface */) and comment out the d[8:15] versions of writeData